My Main Page with Links to My Other

 Gary Cross

-Space aliens might think we are too
+Space aliens might think us too

 bizarre to be worth conquering.
 We let